CAC Optimizer

 Grade your acquisition cost in under a minute.
 See exactly where your pipeline is losing money — and how to fix it.

-What Is a Good CAC for B2B SaaS?
+What Is a Good CAC for B2B SMBs?

 Customer Acquisition Cost (CAC) measures the total spend required to win one new customer.
-In B2B SaaS, median CAC runs $300–600 for SMB and $1,000–5,000 for mid-market, depending on channel mix.
+In B2B SMBs, median CAC runs $300–600 depending on channel mix and deal size.
 The critical number isn't CAC in isolation — it's the LTV:CAC ratio, where 3:1 is the minimum acceptable and 5:1 is elite.

 A common trap: teams benchmark CAC against industry averages rather than against their own LTV.
 A $2,000 CAC on a $40,000 ACV account is exceptional.
 The same CAC on a $3,000 ACV account is a structural problem.
 Context always wins over the absolute number.